Salmonella food poisoning

 There are more than 2,500 different strains of salmonella, including Salmonella Kentucky and Salmonella Newport.

-Food infected with salmonella gives you no clues about the presence of bacteria, such as a bad smell.
-Salmonella needs to be fought off with good hygiene, careful food preparation and thorough cooking.
+Salmonella needs to be kept at bay with good hygiene, careful food preparation and thorough cooking.

 Sources of salmonella